Opening Summer 2027 — Campus In Development

 Stonebreaker's campus is not designed for minimal viability.
 It is designed for excellence — because men who have been through divorce deserve a place that communicates, from the moment they drive through the gate, that they are worth the investment.

 Every structure, every station, every stone path is intentional.
 This is not a camp.
-It is a world-class restoration center built on 88 acres of rural Washington State — accessible by road, surrounded by forest, anchored by water.
+It is a world-class restoration center designed for 88 acres of rural Washington State — accessible by road, surrounded by forest, anchored by water.

 88